stephenajulu/ajulusthoughts2/content/post/web-tool-of-the-week-1.md

 title: 'Web Tool of The Week #1'
 excerpt: Starting a weekly series where i post web tools(websites) that can help you do a wide variety of things from compressing images to making them transparent to helping you build a blog.
-This week's tool is Lunapic
+This week's tool is Lunapic.
 date: 2021-04-10T08:00:00+00:00
 hero: "/static/images/adobe_post_20210410_1059260-04849642180601832.png"